-Lori Kozlowski is an editor, writer, and media executive, exploring storytelling in all its forms.
+Lori Kozlowski is an editor, writer, producer, and media executive, exploring storytelling in all of its forms.

 Currently, she is a producer on a virtual reality film series called Day of Empathy, which uses VR to explore human rights and social justice issues.